Loyalty Without Bribery

 The dominant view equates loyalty with repeat purchasing: “If they continue buying from you, that means that they’re loyal.”
 That makes sense on the surface, but lacks a basic understanding of what leads people to feel loyal.
 Actual loyalty fits with sentiments such as devotion and faithfulness.
 It has more to do with intrinsic incentives than extrinsic incentives.

-Demonstrate respect for my values.
+respect my values

 For a business to earn the true loyalty of its customers, it must understand that discounts and contests – examples of extrinsic incentives – are superficial.
 Customers want more at a deeper level – ideally in sync with their personal values, such as being treated sincerely as a valued individual.

-Sincere friendliness trumps bribery.
+sincere friendliness trumps bribery

 For example, the greeter at an optician’s shop remembers every returning customer and always treats them warmly.
 If a competing optician’s shop offered a free iPhone as an incentive to attract new customers, that wouldn’t faze this shop’s loyal clientele.
 They’d never go anywhere else for eyeglasses or contact lenses.